Living in South Florida

 If you’ve ever wanted to tour the Florida Everglades on an air-boat, conquer a challenging bike trail, or maneuver a kayak through the mangroves, the opportunity will always be there when you head outdoors in South Florida.
 Take some time to experience and enjoy South Florida’s natural wonders.

 The Arts Scene

 The Miami and Ft.
 Lauderdale area is home to an unparalleled level of artistry with influences from every corner of the globe.
 There are museums, art galleries, and historical homes that cover interests ranging from historical artifacts to more contemporary visuals.
-Art lovers have options such as the Perez Art Museum, Museum of Contemporary Art, Viscaya Museum and Gardens, the Bonnet House and the ArtsPark at Young Circle.
+Art lovers have options such as the Frost Science Museum, Perez Art Museum, Museum of Contemporary Art, Viscaya Museum and Gardens, the Bonnet House, the ArtsPark at Young Circle, and the Wynwood Walls.

 South Florida also serves as home to premier art shows such Art Basel that attracts an international mixture of artists and art lovers every year.

 Festivals and Carnivals

 South Florida is a melting pot of cultures where you will find communities rich with international customs and festivals that you can join or observe.
 Events such as Calle Ocho, Broward One Caribbean Carnival, Goombay Festival, The South Beach Wine & Food Festival, and the Ultra Music give us something to enjoy annually.

 The top names in music and theater will always find an engaged and excited crowd in South Florida.
 We are home to concert venues such as Hard Rock Live that have welcomed world-renowned comedy and musical acts including B.B.
 King, Aerosmith, Andrea Bocelli and Tim McGraw.